 If Japan, with its lively American expatriate community, resembles Paris in the Roaring Twenties, then James Kendley is its Hemingway—but with greater technical proficiency, a larger spirit, a broader emotional repertoire, and an incomparably richer imagination.— Bizarro fabulist Tom Bradley

-Part travelogue, part deep dive into the belly of alcoholism and madness, this book also touches the weird world of my paranormal series for HarperCollins, THE DROWNING GOD.
+Part travelogue, part deep dive into the belly of alcoholism and madness, this book also touches the weird world of Kendley’s paranormal series for HarperCollins, The Drowning God.

 Other books by James Kendley